The Mission of The Montana Living History Program is to Perpetuate the Historic Skills of our Frontier Past and to Teach, through

 Linda Koontz

-All of our Staff and Board of Directors are Voluntary Positions
+All of our Staff and Board of Directors

 Look Below for A Walk Down Memory Lane with Photographs from Many Events Including